-Scientific Poster Spotlight on Human ADME: An Integrated Radiolabeled Study to Determine the Mass Balance, Metabolite Profile and Identification, and Absolute Bioavailability of Nolasiban in Healthy Female Subjects
+Scientific Poster Spotlight on Human ADME: An Integrated Radiolabeled Study of Nolasiban in Healthy Female Subjects

 At the International Society for the Study of Xenobiotics (ISSX) conference in September 2021, Quotient Sciences and ObsEva presented a scientific poster describing a 14C open-label, two-part radiolabeled study in female subjects to assess the absorption and disposition of nolasiban after oral and intravenous (IV) administrations and to determine the mass balance, routes and rates of metabolism and excretion, and absolute bioavailability.